-Raketa's stylish 1980s “Big Zero” mechanical watch - like this all original, freshly serviced example here - has an intriguing past, and was known to have been worn by Mikhail Gorbachev during the 1980’s.
+Raketa's stylish 1980s “Big Zero” mechanical watch - like this freshly serviced example here - has an intriguing past, and was known to have been worn by Mikhail Gorbachev during the 1980’s.

 The iconic 80's chic hasn't escaped notice, as noted by Worn&Wound in “Affordable Vintage: Raketa Big Zero” - “Dating likely from the early to mid-1980’s, the Raketa Big Zero is a bold watch that does a lot with very little…Clearly what sets this watch apart is the dramatic index design.
 Massive numerals for 3, 6, 9, and 0 dominate the dial.
 Between each numeral are two long narrow triangles, giving the watch a toothed appearance.
 The strange thing about it is that it works.
 The huge numbers, though clearly oversized, are in harmony with the dial and the case.
 The end result is bold, almost brutal, but fun.”